-The Music, Worship and Performing Arts Department exists to honor God by developing highly skilled artists to influence culture with grace and truth.
+The Music, Worship and Performing Arts Department exists to develop highly skilled artists to influence culture with grace and truth.

 Core Outcomes

 Technical Skill: Students will demonstrate basic musicianship skills in sight-singing, dictation, conducting, voice and piano.

 Faith Integration: Students will describe and demonstrate the integration of a Biblical worldview in the life and career of an artist.